Updated May 2026

 3. The Full Court Press

 The public case for the Moda Center deal was not assembled through independent analysis or adversarial negotiation.
-It was the product of a coordinated campaign—involving the Blazers' ownership group, their lobbyists, their consultants, sympathetic elected officials, and one of the most powerful corporate executives in the state—that manufactured urgency, controlled the information environment, and marginalized dissent.
+It was the product of a coordinated campaign—involving the Blazers’ ownership group, their lobbyists, their consultants, sympathetic elected officials, and one of the most powerful corporate executives in the state—that manufactured urgency, controlled the information environment, and marginalized dissent.
 Understanding how that campaign worked is essential to evaluating the terms it produced.
+The April–May 2026 public records requests have substantially deepened that picture.

 The pitch deck that sold the deal was prepared by the buyer.